JCraghead/WebNotes/D2_Requirements.md

 ## **1\.
 Positioning:**

 ***1.1 Problem statement***
-	The challenge of managing digital notes affects students using Canvas, leading to lost information and inefficiencies.
+	The failure to manage digital notes affects students using Canvas, leading to lost information and inefficiencies.
 This results in wasted time and decreased productivity.

 ***1.2 Product Position Statement***
 For students who need an efficient way to manage notes, WebNotes is a chrome extension that allows users to create, organize, and save notes directly from their browser.
 Unlike traditional sticky notes or basic note-taking apps, our product offers seamless integration with web pages, enabling quick access and context

 ***1.3 Value proposition and customer segment***

-	WebNotes enhance students' study experience by simplifying note taking and organization.
-Targeted at students who use canvas, it allows them to capture and manage information efficiently, and boosts their academic performance.
+  **Value Proposition:** WebNotes is a note taking and organization software that allows students who use Canvas to capture and manage information efficiently, boosting their academic performance.
+  **Consumer Segment:** College Students who use Canvas and take digital notes.

 ## **2\.
 Stakeholders:**